 MOVE GREEN is a circular mobility scheme between Andalusia and Northern Morocco that supports networking opportunities and professional qualification for young Moroccan talents seeking to work in the renewable energy and green economy sector.
 The project aims to increase their employability and entrepreneurial capacity as well as to strengthen cross border public-private partnerships at the regional level in order to promote circular mobility and mutual development.
 The project is funded by the European Union in the framework of the Migration Partnership Facility (MPF) through the International Centre for Migration Policy Development (ICMPD).

 Kaoutar studied renewable energies and is a state engineer in Eco-energy and Industrial Environment.
 Hajar is currently doing a PhD in marine environment and climate change.
 Ilias studied renewable energies and is currently an energy engineer.

-Participants of the MOVE GREEN project at the University of Seville, Spain, September 2022
+Participants of the MOVE GREEN project at the International University of Andalusia, Spain, September 2022

 Skills Development: Personal and Professional Growth